Skip to Content

 If you need a low-shedding dog, consider later generation Bernedoodles like the F1B or multi-gen Bernedoodle that have more poodle genetics.

 Throughout this post I have used terms like F1 or first generation when discussing Bernedoodles.
 For those new to doodles, these terms can be confusing.
-Originally, breeders classified doodle generations to indicate the mix of Poodle to the other breed.
+Breeders classified doodle generations to indicate the mix of Poodle as compared to the other breed.
 This classification provided insight into the dog’s likely temperament, coat type, and shedding expectations.

 Pin me for later!